Meet the Team

 Elahe graduated with a Ph.D. in organic chemistry from the University of Oslo.
 Her doctoral work focused on synthesis of heterocycles as Quorum sensing inhibitors.
 Prior to joining Arctic Pharma, Elahe has been involved in synthesizing natural products and enzyme inhibitors.

 Elahe is a part of Arctic Pharma's medicinal chemistry team.
-She, together with Bora, work on designing, synthesizing and analyzing new drug compounds that are made in house.
+She, together with Karl, work on designing, synthesizing and analyzing new drug compounds that are made in house.

 In her free times, she likes to run and swim, and she can also be found attending sport events whenever possible!